dbatbold/beep/README.md

 beep
 ====

-A simple Go program that is useful for alerting the end of a long running command execution.
+A Go program that is useful for alerting the end of a long running command execution.
-It can also play music sheet from stdin.
+Beep can also play music sheet.
 To play a demo music, run: ```$ beep -p | beep -m```

 Listen to a demo: [demo-mozart-k33b.mp3](http://angiud.com/beep/demo-mozart-k33b.mp3) Compiling
 =========
 ```
+On Linux:
  $ apt-get install golang libasound2-dev  # for Debian and Ubuntu
  $ git clone http://github.com/dbatbold/beep
  $ cd beep